arya-satwika/habit-clone/README.md

 [X] make a schema and findout how to query

-[ ] figure out how to make API calls every 10 minutes
+[X] figure out how to store to db

+[ ] make the add routine menu preetier

+[ ] make a delete button for routines

+[ ] have icons and color options for routines

 [X] figure out how to store shit in cookies